cvdlab/lar-cc/src/tex/hijson.tex

-\paragraph{From LAR boundary model to polylines}
+\paragraph{From LAR oriented boundary model to polylines}
 %-------------------------------------------------------------------------------
 @D From LAR boundary model to polylines
-@{""" From LAR boundary model to polylines """ def boundaryModel2polylines(model):
+@{""" From LAR oriented boundary model to polylines """ def boundaryModel2polylines(model):
     V,EV = model
     polylines = []